-Are you looking for a slightly off-the-beaten-path destination near Tokyo?
-Come to Ota City in Gunma to walk the short Seven Lucky Gods pilgrimage!
-Walking this route is also supposed to insert some more luck in your life, so what are you waiting for?
+Are you looking for a slightly off-the-beaten-path destination near Ota City in Gunma to walk the short Seven Lucky Gods pilgrimage!
+Walking this route is also supposed to insert some more luck in your life, so what are you waiting for??
+Come to

 If you think about a pilgrimage in Japan, the very long route in Shikoku will probably spring to mind first.
 While it is an amazing experience to walk (or ride) a part of this route if you have less time and energy you can also take a shortcut to luck.
 There are many longer and shorter pilgrimage routes in Japan, and a lot of them are dedicated to the Seven Lucky Gods.

 The seven gods of good fortune have been worshipped for centuries by the Japanese people.
 The seven gods in Joshu Ota (Ota City in Gunma) are enshrined respectively at the seven temples located at the foot of Kanayama Hill.
 Ota is located a 1.75-hour train ride away from Tokyo station.
 It is highly recommended that you visit all the seven temples to admire their beauty and the environment.
 Added bonus: you will gain good fortune for a whole year if you make the whole round!